dss99911/kotlin-simple-architecture/README.md

-# Simple Android Architecture
+# Kotlin Simple Architecture

-Simple Android Architecture is a simple framework to develop easily reducing learning curve of various architecture and libraries it provides latest architecture and common libraries with easy use.
+Kotlin Simple Architecture is a simple framework to develop easily reducing learning curve of various architecture and libraries it provides latest architecture and common libraries with easy use.

 # Features

-- Api Interface
+- API Interface
-- Api Binding
+- API Binding
 - MVVM on Multiplatform

 # Dependency